(08) 9575 1888

 The

-identifies the RDA Wheatbelt activities.
+identifies the RDA Wheatbelt activities and priorities.

 University Study Hubs

 The Wheatbelt region is unique in that there is not one central location in which one centre can be established that provides equitable access to all students across the region.
+The Wheatbelt model is an overarching virtual campus with co-working study hub spaces to support diversity, equity of access and participation of students with improved student outcomes.

-Each hub has dedicated study areas with computers and printer, access to meeting rooms and kitchenette facilities.
+Each hub has dedicated study areas with monitors, computers and printer, access to meeting rooms and kitchenette facilities.
 Student Support Officers are employed to provide in person support.

 • Support from a local Student Support Officer